 The City of Tampa Parks and Recreation Department encourages and supports the participation of individuals with disabilities in all programs and activities at our facilities.
 Community recreation opportunities are available for all persons regardless of abilities or disabilities.
 To facilitate opportunities for people with disabilities, programs may be modified, when necessary, to provide the most successful opportunities for participation. for more information, please contact your local community center.

 Freedom Playground at Macfarlane Park

 Freedom Playground is Tampa's first boundless playground where children of all abilities can play side by side.
-The boundless playground designation comes from the National Center for Boundless Playgrounds and recognizes facilities that are inclusive for people of all abilities.
 The playground, located at Macfarlane Park, features easy-to-navigate surfaces and wide ramps as well as inclusive swings, seesaws, slides and sensory stimulation areas.